 In June 2023, Mr. Maday entered into an employment letter agreement with Aurora.
 The employment letter agreement has no specific term and provides for at-will employment.
-Mr. Maday's annual base salary as of December 31, 2023 was \$500,000, and his annual target bonus was 40% of his annualized base salary.
+Mr. Maday's annual base salary as of December 31, 2023 was \$500,000, and his annual target bonus was 40% of his annualized salary for the fiscal year ended 2023.
 In connection with his appointment as Chief Financial Officer, Mr. Maday received a one-time award of 750,000 RSUs and 750,000 stock options.